-Camping is always a good idea in the Adirondacks, especially if you're staying in a top-of-the-line RV or camper from one of Thor Industries' great manufacturers.
+Camping is always a good idea in the Adirondacks, especially if you're staying in a top-of-the-line RV or camper.
 Lake George is home to Hearthstone Point Campground, right on the shores of the lake.
 There are plenty of sites, and nice amenities like hot showers and a sand beach for swimming.
 You can also hike to the top of Prospect Mountain from here, and take in 100-mile views into five states once you reach the top!
 Or, fish for salmon, trout, pike, and bass in the lake, and spend the evening around a campfire.

 Immerse yourself in the beauty of this part of the country at Natural Stone Bridge and Caves Park.
-There are a few different ways to experience the cave and natural bridge here: explore on your own, taking in the lakes and waterfalls in the cave at your own pace; go on a guided adventure tour that gets you access to more parts of the massive marble cave; or take a "cave float.”
-Mine for gemstones, dig for dino bones, and treat yourself to soft serve ice cream afterwards.
+There are a few different ways to experience the cave and natural bridge: Explore on your own, taking in the lakes and waterfalls in the cave at your own pace; go on a guided adventure tour that gets you access to more parts of the massive marble cave; or take a "cave float.”
+Mine for gemstones, dig for dinosaur bones, and treat yourself to soft serve ice cream afterwards.
 There are always activities going on at the park, so check the schedule ahead of time!

 Nothing pairs better with summer in the Adirondacks than an ice cream cone... except maybe a banana split.
 You can find both at Scoops Great Ice Cream and More, along with shakes, snacks, and other goodies.
-It offers both soft and hard ice cream, all of the classic toppings (from organic granola to gummi worms), sundaes, and floats.
-It's the perfect way to cool off and stretch your legs!
+It offers both soft serve and scooped ice cream, all of the classic toppings (from organic granola to gummi worms), sundaes, and floats.
+It's the perfect way to cool off and stretch your legs.

 Feel like a kid again with a visit to the Adirondack Carousel.
-The antique-style merry-go-round features adorable animals that live in the Adirondacks, including a moose, a skunk, a salamander, a deer, an otter, a bobcat, a black bear, a bass, and even a fly!
-Even though it was opened in 2012, the plan to pay tribute to the Adirondacks with a woodland-themed carousel has been in the works since 2006, and it's only through the hard work and dedicated of the people of Saranac Lake that it's become a reality!
+The antique-style merry-go-round features adorable animals that live in the Adirondacks, including a moose, a skunk, a salamander, a deer, an otter, a bobcat, a black bear, even a fly!
+Despite opening in 2012, the plan to pay tribute to the Adirondacks with a woodland-themed carousel has been in the works since 2006.
+And it's only through the hard work and dedicated of the people of Saranac Lake that it finally became a reality.
 Take a spin on the ride, and then explore the rest of the cozy village.

-As you explore Adirondack Park, you should make a point to stop in Lake Placid, most famous for hosting the 1932 and 1980 Winter Olympics (remember the Miracle on Ice?
-That happened in Lake Placid!)
+As you explore Adirondack Park, you should make a point to stop in Lake Placid—most famous for hosting the 1932 and 1980 Winter Olympics (Remember the Miracle on Ice?
+That happened in Lake Placid!).
 It's also a hamlet that serves up some seriously vintage winter resort town vibes.
-Enjoy a nice dinner at the Great Adirondack Steak and Seafood.
-Whether you're here for lunch, dinner, or just a pint from their adjoining brewery, you'll leave stuffed full of deliciousness.
+Enjoy a nice dinner at Great Adirondack Brewing Company (formerly called Great Adirondack Steak and Seafood).
+Whether you're here for lunch, dinner, or just a pint, you'll leave stuffed full of deliciousness.
 While the menu leans classic steakhouse, they offer lots of appetizers and salads, so there should be something for everyone on the menu.
-The beer is pretty good too; from sessions to Saisons to stouts, the brewery makes a good variety, and all named after places in the Adirondacks.
+From sessions to saisons to stouts, the brewery makes a good variety, and all named after places in the Adirondacks.

 High Falls Gorge is a 22-acre privately owned park, the highlights of which are the four spectacular waterfalls that you can view along the trail.
-Walkways attached to the gorge's walls, bridges, and pristine trails make wandering around a pleasant experience, and you can choose to take a route that's either a quarter-mile, half-mile, or mile long, depending on how much time and energy you have.
+Suspended walkways, bridges, and pristine trails make wandering around the grounds a pleasant experience.
+You can choose to take a route that's either a quarter-mile, half-mile, or mile long, depending on how much time and energy you have.
 Afterwards, grab a seat by the fire in the picnic area, get a bite to eat in the cafe, or just plop down in an Adirondack chair by the river, and take in the views.